afsc-gap-products/gap_public_data/README.md

 ## Access Constraints

 There are no legal restrictions on access to the data.
-They reside in public domain and can be freely distributed.
+They reside in the public domain and can be freely distributed.

 **User Constraints:** Users must read and fully comprehend the metadata prior to use.
 Data should not be used beyond the limits of the source